-The Western Arkansas Workforce Center is a key point of entry to the workforce system in the area and represents Arkansas's version of the American Jobs Center.
-There is one comprehensive workforce center with multiple access points across the six-county area with the capability to provide service locations in rural parts of the Western Arkansas via mobile workforce center units that travel the state.
-The workforce delivery system in Western Arkansas is a collaboration of Western Arkansas Planning and Development District the Title 1-B service provider, the Arkansas Division of Workforce Services, four strategically located units of the Arkansas Division of Career and Technical Education, Literacy Councils, Arkansas Rehabilitation Services and Department of Human Services, Division of Services for the Blind, and a significant number of community-based organizations, hereafter identified as the area consortium of partners.
-The Western Arkansas Workforce Development Board (WAWDB) directs the Arkansas Workforce Centers in the Western Arkansas Workforce Development Area with support from the Arkansas Division of Workforce Services.
-The local board has representation from local businesses, labor, partner agencies, and other key stakeholders to create a diverse and functional group.
-The board, in alignment with the state's vision, provides front line strategic implementation for statewide initiatives in addition to locally determined priorities.
-These local and state initiatives include sector strategies, career pathway development, and delivery of standardized business services.
-Local priorities include layoff aversion, specific career pathway development, youth programs, targeted sector partnerships, and work-based learning.
-The local board is responsible for procuring a One-Stop operator for the daily operation of the center(s) in accordance with WIOA 121(d).
-The board carries out workforce activities with the agency partners though a Memorandum of Understanding (MOU) to implement core, non-core, and other partner programs.
-As a fully integrated operation, the Western Arkansas Comprehensive Workforce Center supports WIOA Title I Adult, Dislocated Worker, and Youth programs, Wagner-Peyser, Trade Adjustment Assistance (TAA), Temporary Assistance for Needy Families (TANF), Unemployment Insurance (UI), Adult Education and Family Literacy, Vocational Rehabilitation, Senior Community Service Employment Program (SCSEP), and Job Corps.
-With this foundation for service integration, the Western Arkansas Workforce Development Area system operates under the "No Wrong Door" philosophy.
-This design creates an intake process that identifies the needs of a business or individual, gathering information and utilizing the appropriate resources necessary to assist each customer that enters the center.
-These resources are also accessible through a referral system between partner programs.
-This association of partners convene regularly to create a process of continuing improvement on the system's delivery capability to ensure the network is meeting the changing needs of each community in Western Arkansas.
-Customers receive solutions and follow up steps to their questions, barriers, and issues through direct connections to the appropriate workforce system partner, which is part of this philosophy.
-The local workforce delivery system is diverse to meet a variety of needs and situations.
-The Arkansas Division of Career and Technical Education, Adult Education Division (ADCTE/AED) funds four local adult education programs and two literacy councils located in each of the region's counties.
+The Western Arkansas Workforce Centers are at the forefront of the workforce activities in the area and represents Arkansas's version of the American Jobs Center.
+There is one comprehensive workforce center in Fort Smith and an affiliate center in Mena with multiple access points across the six-county area with the capability to provide service locations in rural parts of the Western Arkansas via mobile workforce center units that travel the state.
+The Western Arkansas Workforce Development Board (WAWDB) directs the Arkansas Workforce Centers in the Western Arkansas Workforce Development Area in cooperation with other state and local workforce agencies.
+The Western board is comprised of representatives of local businesses, labor, partner agencies, and other key stakeholders to create a diverse and functional group.
+The board, in alignment with the states' vision, provides front line strategic implementation for statewide initiatives in addition to locally determined priorities.
+State initiatives include sector strategies, career pathway development, and delivery of standardized business services.
+Western priorities include layoff aversion, specific career pathway development, youth programs, targeted sector partnerships, and various work-based learning.
+The Western board is responsible for procuring a One-Stop operator for the oversight of daily operations of the center(s) in accordance with WIOA 121(d).
+The board coordinates workforce activities with workforce partners though a Memorandum of Understanding (MOU) to implement core, non-core, and other partner programs.
+Operating as a fully integrated shop the Western Arkansas Comprehensive Workforce Centers support WIOA Title I Adult, Dislocated Worker, and Youth programs, Wagner-Peyser, Trade Adjustment Assistance (TAA), Temporary Assistance for Needy Families (TANF), Unemployment Insurance (UI), Adult Education and Family Literacy, and Vocational Rehabilitation.
+With this foundation for service integration, the Western Arkansas Workforce Development System operates under the "No Wrong Door" philosophy.
+This design creates an intake process that identifies the needs of the individual, gathering information and utilizing the appropriate resources to meet those needs regardless of the partner that provides them.
+These resources are also initiated by a referral system between partner programs.
+Customers are provided solutions and follow up steps to their questions, barriers, and issues by connecting them directly to the appropriate workforce delivery system partner, which is all a part of this philosophy.
+The Arkansas Division of Career and Technical Education/Adult Education Division (ADCTE/AED) funds four local adult education programs.
+The Western service delivery system is diverse to meet a variety of needs and situations.
 The funding for these programs comes from the public-school systems and community colleges.
-Local programs provide adult basic education services to adults functioning below a 12.9 grade level.
-Services include skills in reading, math, and language, GED® obtainment, digital and financial literacy, workplace readiness, workplace training, English language acquisition, family literacy, and integrated education and training programs leading to Workforce Alliance for Growth in the Economy (WAGETM) and ACT Work Keys leading to a National Career Readiness Certificate (NCRC).
-These services are provided for free and held in locations throughout each county.
-Division of Services for the Blind supports an accessible kiosk for consumers at the Western Arkansas Comprehensive Workforce Center location.
-The kiosk provides consumers the same access to the internet to search for jobs as a sighted person seeking services from the workforce center.
+Local programs provide adult education services such as teaching academic skills to people who function from beginning reading through a 12.9 functioning grade level and English as a Second Language (ESL).
+These services are free and provided in classes held in locations throughout each county.
+Additional programs such as family literacy and Workforce Alliance for Growth in the Economy (WAGETM) are offered in some counties.
+DSB supports an accessible kiosk for consumers at the Western Arkansas Comprehensive Workforce Center location.
+The kiosk provides consumers with access to the Internet to search for jobs as a sighted person seeking services from the workforce center.
 DSB provides training to workforce center staff and clients on the use of the kiosk.